-19.1 Consensus
+20.1 Consensus

-Definition: get a group of processes to agree on something even when some of the processes fail.
+Definition: get a group of processes to agree on something such as database replication etc. Consensus also means getting the set of processes to agree when some of the processes fail via atomic.
 More formally, we want to achieve reliability in presence of faulty processes:

-- Requires processes to agree on data value needed for computation. - Examples: whether to commit a transaction, agree on identity of a leader, atomic broadcasts, distributed locks.
+- Requires processes to agree on data value needed for computation. - Examples: The operation could be anything whether to commit a transaction, agree on identity of a leader, atomic multicasts, atomic broadcasts, distributed locks.